-SFY 22-23 SFY 22-23 SFY 22-23 SFY 23-24
+SFY 22-23 SFY 22-23 SFY 23-24 SFY 23-24

-Q2 Q3 Q4 Q1
+Q3 Q4 Q1 Q2

-2,651 2,929 3,109 3,169
+2,929 3,109 3,169 3,087

-(vi) High School Students with Disabilities Who Enter Competitive Integrated Employment (CIE)Within Three Months of Their Graduation
+(vi) High School Students with Disabilities Who Enter Competitive Integrated Employment (CIE)Within Three Months of Their Graduation have a formal case open to track outcomes of those activities.

-The number of high school students with disabilities who enter CIE within three months of graduation is imperfect due to several factors.
-Firstly, OVR may provide Pre-Employment Transition Services (Pre-ETS) to potentially eligible students, so OVR may have provided services that assisted a student in obtaining CIE, but the student may not have a formal case open to track outcomes of those activities.
 Additionally, the students who open cases often require multiple services to become successfully employed.
 Those services, which can include supported employment, post-secondary training and/or other services, can take several years to complete.
-OVR remains committed to serving students with disabilities and ensuring that the services necessary for them to achieve CIE are provided to them to ensure a successful outcome, but the provision of these services may take additional time..
+OVR remains committed to serving students with disabilities and ensuring that the services necessary for them to achieve CIE are provided to them to ensure a successful outcome, but the provision of these services may take additional time.